Living Labs are a counter model to traditional laboratories. In Living Labs, products and innovations are tested in real-life environments.

 More autonomy, better quality of life

-The target groups of Living Labs are elderly people aged 60+, their relatives and people who deal with the elderly in their work.
+The target groups of Living Labs are older adults aged 60+, their relatives and people who deal with the older adults in their work.
 For these three target groups, there are three goals:

-- to maintain the autonomy and independence of elderly people for as long as possible
+- to maintain the autonomy and independence of older adults for as long as possible

 - to provide the nursing staff and care-giving relatives with the best possible support